resonance-cascade/quick-gits/README.md

 ## Methods

-`quick-git` is a convience wrapper around the `child_process` module when you need to automate and call git many times in a program, or assemble more complicated git workflow.
+`quick-gits` is a convience wrapper around the `child_process` module when you need to automate and call git many times in a program, or assemble more complicated git workflow.

-### `var git =  require('quick-git')(path)`
+### `var git =  require('quick-gits')(path)`

-Returns a `quick-git` function that is bound the `path` it is called with and is assigned to the example `git` object.
-Assign `require('quick-git')` to a variable create a repository object factory.
+Returns a `quick-gits` function that is bound the `path` it is called with and is assigned to the example `git` object.
+Assign `require('quick-gits')` to a variable create a repository object factory.
 It follows the Functional Inheritance pattern and does not requires the `new` keyword.

 ### `git(command, [options], [callback])`